chingu-voyages/v58-tier3-team-32/README.md

 1. Run `npm run dev` in your bash/command line to run the development server.
 1. Visit the [website](http://localhost:3000) locally.

+## API Reference

+For more information on the available endpoints, please refer to the dedicated [API documentation file](./API_REFERENCE.md).

 ## Team Documents

 You may find these helpful as you work together to organize your project.